Must-see mountains in Poland: A guide for adventurers

 The Beskids Mountains are split into the West, Central, and East sections, each with its own charming mountain ranges.
 In Poland, you'll find gems like Beskid Śląski, Beskid Mały, Beskid Żywiecki, Beskid Makowski, Beskid Wyspowy, Gorce mountains, Beskid Sądecki, Beskid Niski, and the Bieszczady Mountains.
 Some trails in the Beskids welcome your furry friends, but remember to check the national park rules before setting off on your adventure.

-Three delightful hiking options in the Beskidy Mountains in Poland
+What are three delightful hiking options in the Beskidy Mountains in Poland?

 Challenging trail: Babia Góra - Perć Akademików (Beskid Żywiecki)